6K6666/voided.dev/README.md

 # website
-big thank you to https://github.com/yuwui for helping with the site | source for my website @ voided.dev
+big thank you to https://github.com/yuwui for helping with the site | source for voided.dev